 How-To Note: Collecting Data on Disability Prevalence in Education Programs

 This How-To Note on Collecting Data on Disability Prevalence in Education Programming is intended for Missions, local actors, and implementing partners who are committed to improving access to safe, quality, inclusive education for all children and youth across the USAID Education continuum.
 Focusing on collecting disability prevalence data only, this Note is applicable to USAID Education programming in pre-primary, primary, secondary, youth workforce development, and higher education, and in formal and non-formal education.
-Further, this document provides important information on which tools allow an activity to report disability disaggregated data for standard foreign assistance indicators, as required in the Office of Education’s Education Reporting Toolkit.
+Further, this document provides important information on which tools allow an activity to report disability disaggregated data for standard foreign assistance indicators, as required in the Center for Education's Education Reporting Toolkit.